How to Eat a Persimmon

 If Hachiya persimmons are not yet ripe, they are unpleasantly tart/astringent.
 When ripe the flavor is tangy-super sweet, and the texture is very soft and creamy.

-Fuyus taste has been described as a sweetened pear with a hint of date and cinnamon.
+The taste of fuyu persimmons has been described as a sweetened pear with a hint of date and cinnamon.

 How Do I Eat and Cook with Persimmons?